 What advice would you give anyone reading this looking for encouragement?

 The advice I would give is to really sit down and think about what matters to you the most.
 Do you want to be in a better financial position a year from now?
 Do you want to set yourself for a great future and not have to worry about money?

-If you know deep down inside you are unhappy about your current situation, have too much debt, hate your job, or spend frivolously, then its time to take control of your life and make plan.
+If you know deep down inside you are unhappy about your current situation, have too much debt, hate your job, or spend frivolously, then its time to take control of your life and make a plan.
 Set clear goals about where you want to be in life and take small actionable steps to get there.
-You won’t be able to change your situation overnight but you have to begin to want something differently for yourself before your journey can begin.
+You won’t be able to change your situation overnight but you have to begin to want something different for yourself before your journey can begin.

 Thank you so much for an insightful and inspiring interview Jamila!

 Be sure to visit her website over at JourneyToLaunch.com and follow her on IG @journeytolaunch